Pegi1727/sds-bilingual-lexical-access-n400/README.md

 │   └── replication_analysis.ipynb            # Interactive step-by-step Jupyter Notebook
 ├── LICENSE                                   # Creative Commons Attribution 4.0 International
 └── README.md                                 # Project documentation and reproduction guide
 ---
-⚖️ License
-This project and all associated datasets are distributed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
-Code routines are licensed under the MIT License.
----